 Maternal, Newborn and Child Health

-Since 1998, Jhpiego has led the U.S. Agency for International Development’s flagship global programs to increase maternal and newborn health and survival and presently directs the Maternal and Child Health Integrated Program (MCHIP, 2008–2013).
-As the lead partner in these multifaceted, international programs, Jhpiego plays a critical role in guiding the world’s efforts toward attainment of the United Nations Millennium Development Goals for reducing maternal and newborn morbidity and mortality.
+Jhpiego, an international health organization affiliated with The Johns Hopkins University, has been working to bring such life-saving measures to mothers and newborns around the world for four decades.
+Since 1998, we have led a series of U.S. Agency for International Development flagship global programs to increase maternal and newborn health and survival.
+Currently, we are leading the Maternal and Child Health Integrated Program (MCHIP).
+Jhpiego works with private sector partners, like the GE Foundation to improve MNH services in Isingiro District, Uganda, and Laerdal Global Health to develop training materials targeting major causes of maternal mortality.
+In all of these multifaceted, international programs, Jhpiego plays a critical role in guiding the world’s efforts toward attainment of the United Nations Millennium Development Goals (MDGs) for reducing maternal and newborn morbidity and mortality.

-Jhpiego has maternal and newborn health programs in more than 25 countries in Africa, Asia and Latin America.
-Our collaborations focus on an expanding range of critical technical interventions—drawing on our clinical expertise in obstetrics/gynecology, midwifery and newborn health—including:
+Currently, Jhpiego has maternal and newborn health programs in 40 countries in Africa, Asia and Latin America.
+Through these ongoing efforts, we partner with ministries of health and hundreds of international and local organizations to address the barriers to use of high-quality maternal and newborn health care from the household to hospital.2 Our collaborations focus on an expanding range of critical technical interventions—drawing on our clinical expertise in obstetrics/gynecology, midwifery and newborn health—to increase access to skilled providers who, utilizing a framework of respectful maternity care, can deliver evidence-based interventions including:

-- Provision of family planning information and services during the postpartum period, which has the potential to reach over 90% of women of reproductive age in high-fertility settings
+- Provision of family planning information and services during the antenatal and postpartum periods, another lifesaving intervention that has the potential to reach over 90% of women of reproductive age in high-fertility settings

-- Increased access and use of quality postabortion care services to prevent mortality from abortion complications
+- Increased access to and use of quality postabortion care services to prevent mortality from abortion complications

 - Improved quality of services and infection prevention practices that help reduce postpartum and newborn infections